 Harold received varsity letters in soccer, basketball and track and field.
 On the basketball court, Harold averaged 18.6 points per game and 11 rebounds per game as a sophomore.
-By the time he was a junior, Harold was already the school's all time leading scorer with 932 career points.
+By the time he was a junior, Harold was already the school's all-time leading scorer with 932 career points.
 He averaged 19.2 points per game and pulled in 12.3 rebounds per game.
-During his senior year, Harold led the led the Hopewell Valley Varsity Basketball Team to a record of 18-7 and a second place finish in the Delaware Valley League.
+During his senior year, Harold led the Hopewell Valley Varsity Basketball Team to a record of 18-7 and a second-place finish in the Delaware Valley League.
 He became the all-time Mercer County public school scoring champion with 1420 points.
-He was named to the 1st team All-League, All-Suburban and All-Area teams.
+He was named to the 1st team All-League, All-Suburban, and All-Area teams.
 To this day, Harold still holds the record for career points by a Hopewell Valley male basketball player.

 In track and field, Harold's record long jump of 22'4 set in 1974 still holds as the longest jump in the Hopewell Valley record books.
 As a senior, Harold was a member of the varsity soccer team that posted a 12-6 record and had a semi-final finish in the State Group II Tournament; the best finish in the school's history to date.